Work to Do.

 “It was God,” confirms Jenny, and all the women nod in agreement.
 Now, just through simple obedience, their materials would grace the shelves of 40 pharmacies in their cities – and who could tell how many lives that would save?
 It was a huge win.

-Like, for example, the girl who posted a question about abortion on her newsfeed, to which a member of Voice for Life responded and told her to contact Ana.
+Like, for example, the girl who posted a question about abortion on her newsfeed, to which a member of the pro-life initiative responded and told her to contact Ana.
 She did, and in their conversation, Ana learned about the girl’s situation, listened to her fears, and tried to combat all the voices telling her to abort.
 “I tried to encourage her,” says Ana, “and uh to tell her okay, just wait, you don't need to decide today.”
 Sensing the girl’s desperation, she tried setting up a meeting, only to be met with excuses.
 “You only see one thing now,” she remembers texting her, “you see that child is a problem, but...there are people who are willing to help you and take care of you and all that.”
 For days, Ana didn’t hear back from her, until one day she did.
 The girl wrote to her and told her she had gotten an abortion.